V1929/Salary-Dashboard/README.md

 ![Alt text](media/Dashboard.gif)

-### Data Jobs Dataset
+### Data-Jobs Dataset

-The dataset used for this project contains real-world data science job information as of 2023.
-In using the dataset, it enhanced my Excel skills demonstrating visuals needed in working in the field of data analytics.
+The dataset for this project comprises real-world data science job information from 2023.
+It provides detailed insights into job titles, salaries, required skills, locations, and job search platforms.

-The dataset includes detailed information on job titles, salaries, required skills, job locations, and job search websites.
+In a professional viewpoint, analying this dataset allowed me to refine my Excel skills, particularly in query generation providing statistical insights to roles in data analytics as well as creating relevant visuals.

 ![Alt text](media/Drop_Down.gif)